flokapi/leetcode-explanations/dynamic_programming/README.md

 - if the cell has no left neighbor, it can take the path value only from its right predecessor.
 - if the cell has no right neighbor, it can take the path value only from its left predecessor.
 - otherwise, take the lowest path value from its predecessors.

+The result is the lowest value in the bottom row.